 A: I Don’t Have a Good Title for This Tier

 Linhardt is basically the one-trait character turned up to 11.
 The dude’s sleepy.
 He has so much he wants to learn, but he just needs a nap.
 He’s my entire mood some days.
 Felix is a tsundere Domino’s delivery driver trapped in a medieval swordsman’s body.
+Balthus is Raphael if Raphael had character depth, insane debts, and kind of looked like a cross between Roman Reigns and Gaston.
 The two Byleths also make this tier because they’re so important to the story and some of the best units in the game.
 The thing is, they’re basically wordless characters.
 Yes, their story is interesting, but their character itself isn’t, keeping them from a higher ranking.
 Bylass gets a slightly higher ranking than Boyleth because her pre-timeskip outfit is attractive.
-I’m not above being pandered to11Hi Shamir..
+I’m not above being pandered to12Hi Shamir..

 A+: More Than Meets The Eye

 Major spoilers for Mercedes here.
 Her brother is the Death Knight.
 You don’t learn this fact unless certain conditions are met.
 But if you do learn it and you’re playing the Blue Lions route, holy hell does it add a ton of depth to her story.
 One of the weird things about Three Houses is that you can have quite a few characters fight/potentially kill people they’re close to over the course of the run.
 And while many of them are torn about it, most of them do it without questioning it, only having second thoughts after the battle.
 Mercedes has her mental blue screen of death IN BATTLE with the Death Knight…potentially several times over, depending on how you play each level where he appears.
 This really sold me on a character I started out not liking.
+Constance is arguably the best-written character in the Cindered Shadows DLC, though this really doesn’t come out until her supports in the main game.
+Yeah, she’s weird, but her strange and grandiose nature is more of an outcome of her upbringing and the constant effort by her family to hide her crest over the years than it is anything else.
+She reminds me a lot of a combination of L’Arachel from Fire Emblem: The Sacred Stones and The Great and Powerful Trixie from My Little Pony: Friendship is Magic.
+It makes for an incredibly entertaining character.
 Petra is basically a hostage who could kick the asses of everyone she needs to in order to get free.
 The thing is, she stays at the Officers Academy as a way to help keep the peace between Adrestia and her home nation of Brigid (which is a vassal state of Adrestia).
 Many of her endings make her queen of an independent Brigid, which is one of the best feel-good endings you can get in the game.

 S: The Ideal Buddy Cop Film